Dmitry Glukhovsky

 Dmitry Alekseyevich Glukhovsky (Дмитрий Алексеевич Глуховский, born 12 June 1979) is a Russian and Israeli author, best known for the science fiction novel Metro 2033 and its sequels.
 As a journalist, Glukhovsky has worked for Euronews, RT in its early years, and others.
 Aside from his native Moscow, Glukhovsky has also lived in Israel, Germany, and France.
-He currently lives abroad due to his wanted status and prison sentence in Russia for his criticism of the Russian government and the invasion of Ukraine.
+He lives outside Russia after being labelled a foreign agent and sentenced in absentia to eight years in prison for violating censorship laws relating to the invasion of Ukraine.

 Biography

 Personal life and activism

 Dmitry Glukhovsky was born and raised in Moscow.
 His Jewish father Alexei worked as an editor for Gosteleradio, an agency that ran television and radio programming in the USSR, while his Russian mother Larisa worked as a photo editor for TASS agency.
 He graduated from a school in Arbat District, and having already decided to become a writer, conceived the idea for the post-apocalyptic novel Metro 2033 at the age of 15.
 At the age of 17, he left Russia to study in Israel and lived there for four and a half years.
 While living in Israel, he learned Hebrew and earned a university degree in Journalism and International Relations at the Hebrew University in Jerusalem.
 He completed this degree in Hebrew, no differently to native-language Israeli students most of whom were five years older than him.
-While talking about the experience, he said: "Not that I started feeling myself a Jew, but I definitely started feeling an Israeli."

 The writer was married to producer Elena Glukhovskaya, whom he met while working at Russia Today.
 The couple have two children.
 On vDud, Glukhovsky revealed he and Elena divorced earlier in 2020.

 In 2021, Glukhovsky publicly denounced the arrest of Russian opposition activist Alexei Navalny and demanded his release in an online video.
 In the wake of the Russian invasion of Ukraine, Glukhovsky has shown support to Ukraine, including a public statement aired on Arte.
 On 7 June 2022, Glukhovsky revealed he was placed on the Russian federal wanted list; he wrote on his Telegram channel that he was accused of discrediting the Russian Armed Forces due to a post he made on Instagram.
 After a Moscow district court ordered Glukhovsky's arrest in absentia, he faces up to 10 or 15 years in prison.
 The arrest in absentia was issued on 13 May.
-In October, Glukhovsky was added to the list of foreign agents by the justice ministry.
+In October, Glukhovsky was added to the list of foreign agents by the Russian justice ministry.
 On 7 August 2023, Glukhovsky was handed an 8-year prison sentence.